NaturalHistoryMuseum/pylibdmtx/README.md

 Read Data Matrix barcodes from Python 2 and 3 using the [libdmtx](http://libdmtx.sourceforge.net/) library.

+* Pure python
-Works with PIL / Pillow images, OpenCV / numpy `ndarray`s, and raw bytes.
+* Works with PIL / Pillow images, OpenCV / numpy `ndarray`s, and raw bytes
+* Decodes locations of barcodes
+* No dependencies, other than the libdmtx library itself
+* Tested on Python 2.7, and Python 3.4 to 3.6

 The older
 [pydmtx](https://sourceforge.net/p/libdmtx/dmtx-wrappers/ci/master/tree/python/)
 package is stuck in Python 2.x-land.
-This pure-Python package uses `ctypes` to bring `libdmtx` to Python 2.7 and Python 3.4 or greater.

 ## Installation